SleeplessByte/fronteers-website/src/nl/blog/2019/02/looking-back-at-the-fronteers-ladies-dinner.md

 ---
-title: "Looking back at the Fronteers Ladies Dinner"
+title: 'Looking back at the Fronteers Ladies Dinner'
 date: 2019-02-22
 author: Yaprak Ayazoglu
 categories:
   - Bijeenkomsten
 ---

 It was months ago when Anneke approached me with the idea to organize a ladies dinner for frontend developers.
 I was definitely excited and wanted to be a part of it.
 Not because nowadays it’s common to organize an IT event with special motivation for women, but I just really miss to have a cozy chat with women.

 We were twelve women in the room from at least four different nationalities.
 Hey!
 I know what you’re thinking, but I can assure you that Netherlands has more than twelve female frontend developers.
 The night started at 18:00, we started eating ~19:30 and we had a nice chat until 22:00.
 This was the summary of the night by numbers.
 I know...
 This a boring habit from work.
 I cannot stop organizing my thoughts with bullets, numbers, etc.